fkhalid/genonets/README.md

 # Genonets

 This package provides a high level interface for construction and analysis of genotype networks from data.
-Also, this is the Python package used by the [Genonets Server](http://ieu-genonets.uzh.ch/).
+It was used as the analysis backend for the Genonets Server.

-Documentation, including tutorials and API documentation, is available [here](http://ieu-genonets.uzh.ch/python_package).
+**Note:** The Genonets Server had to be shut down due to lack of funding for web hosting services.
+Nevertheless, all analyses are still available via the Genonets package via this repository.
+Unfortunately though, the visualization features are no longer available.
+Within the next few weeks, this repository will be updated to support Python 3 with significantly improved analyses.
+Along with these changes, latest documentation will be provided.

 ----